-This certificate is valid only if the vaccine or prophylaxis used has been approved by the World Health Organization.
+This certificate is valid only if the vaccine or prophylaxis used has been approved by the World Health Organization.1

-This certificate in non-digital format must be signed in the hand of by the clinician, who shall be a medical practitioner or other authorized health worker, supervising the administration of the vaccine or prophylaxis.
-The certificate must also bear the official stamp of the administering centre; however, this shall not be an accepted substitute for the signature.
-Regardless of the format in which this certificate has been issued, it must bear the name of the clinician supervising the administration of the vaccine or prophylaxis, or of the relevant authority responsible for issuing the certificate or overseeing the administering centre.
+This certificate issued in non-digital format must be signed in the hand of the clinician, who shall be a medical practitioner or other authorized health worker, supervising the administration of the vaccine or prophylaxis.
+The This certificate issued in non-digital format must also bear the official stamp of the administering centre; however, this shall not be an accepted substitute for the signature.